WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-model-endpoints/wallaroo-model-endpoints-setup-reference.md

 Now that our smoke test is successful, we will retrieve the Internal Deployment URL and perform an inference by submitting our data through a `curl` command as detailed below.

+* **IMPORTANT NOTE**:  The `_deployment._url()` method will return an **internal** URL when using Python commands from within the Wallaroo instance - for example, the Wallaroo JupyterHub service.
+When connecting via an external connection, `_deployment._url()` returns an **external** URL.
+External URL connections requires [the authentication be included in the HTTP request](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-api-guide/), and that [Model Endpoints Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-model-endpoints-guide/) external endpoints are enabled in the Wallaroo configuration options.

 ```python
 internal_url = pipeline._deployment._url()